-This page contains a net worth percentile calculator for the household wealth distribution in the United States in 2016 (newest data as of 2019).
+This page contains a net worth percentile calculator for the household wealth distribution in the United States in 2016 (newest data until late 2020).
 Enter a current net worth for a net worth percentile estimate to the closest .5%.

 Net Worth Percentile Calculator for the United States